 One of my favorite quotes is “Create a life you don’t need a vacation from.”
 And so I shall.
 Quarter of a century old and having the time of my life.
 Every day is a new adventure.
-What if the best vacation, or rather STAYcation was in your own backyard?
+What if the best vacation, or rather staycation was in your own backyard?
 Sometimes it doesn’t take a trip to the Bahamas to feel like you’re winning in life.
-I came up with this blog because not everybody (including me) have the funds to permanently vacay, so why not appreciate your own town as well as surrounding towns.
+I came up with this blog because not everybody (including me) have the funds to permanently vacay, so why not explore your surroundings?

 #1 Go for a drive